 Mixed territories: Hybrid approaches work best

-Service Area Strategy: Define your primary service area where travel is included, then charge incrementally for zones beyond that radius.
+Service Area Strategy: Define your primary service area, including travel, and then charge incrementally for zones beyond that radius.

 2. Traffic and Road Conditions